lokhandeishan/Carvana-R/README.md

 6. Prioritize acquiring vehicles from top-performing makes, as they tend to be more reliable regardless of their age.

-<h2>Usage</h2>

-You can explore the code and run the models using the provided Jupyter Notebook or Python script.

-Feel free to clone this repository and use it as a reference for similar prediction projects.

 <h2>Libraries Used</h2>

 - tidyverse: For data manipulation and visualization.